Authentication

 {if $user->isLoggedIn()}<a n:href="Edit:create">Create post</a>{/if}

-You should hide the edit link located in app/UI/Post/show.latte
+Hide the edit link in the app/Presentation/Post/show.latte

 ...